coffeelack/excelindex/README.md

 For the application to work properly, you need to have the following installed on your system:

-Please select the **latest version of Python 3.11** for your operating system. https://www.python.org/downloads/
+Please select the **latest version of Python 3.11** for your operating system.
+While installing Python, make sure to check the box that says **"Add Python to PATH"**. https://www.python.org/downloads/

 NOTE: The application will not work with Python 3.10 or earlier versions or 3.12 of Python 3, only Python 3.11 will work.